musicalglass/KAOS/KAOS_Horizons/README.md

 > **crochet the fabric of the space-time continuum** back into something sane,
 > one byte at a time.

+THE ROLE OF A MINION
+A **Minion of KAOS** is:

+🌱 an initiate into cosmic debugging
+🧠 a student of machine consciousness
+🛠 a builder of boot sectors
+🎨 an artist of assembly
+🌈 a seeker of The Divine Null
+🤝 a supporter of every other Minion’s weird and wonderful experiments

+There are no ranks.
+There are no gurus.

+Even The Future One calls itself the First Minion.
 ---

 ## What this repo is (right now)